Bikatr7/EasyTL/README.md

 ### Translating Text

-Use `deepl_translate`, `openai_translate`, or `gemini_translate` to translate text using the respective services.
+Use `deepl_translate`, `googletl_translate`, `openai_translate`, or `gemini_translate` to translate text using the respective services.
 Each method accepts various parameters to customize the translation process, such as language, text format, and API-specific features like formality level or temperature for creative outputs.

+All services offer asynchronous translation methods that return a future object for concurrent processing.
+These methods are suffixed with `_async` and can be awaited to retrieve the translated text.

+Instead of receiving the translated text directly, you can also use the `response` parameter to get the full response object from the API.

+## Generic Translation Methods

+EasyTL has generic translation methods `translate` and `translate_async` that can be used to translate text with any of the supported services.
+These methods accept the text, service, and kwargs of the respective service as parameters.

 ### Cost Calculation